hddharvey/fdiag/README.md

 # fdiag
-This is a nifty little script that generates the fork diagram the results from running a certain program or command.
+This is a nifty little script that generates the fork diagram that results from running a certain program or command.
 Run the python script with no arguments to see a description of its arguments and options.